 Advantage #3: Access to the Global Market

-Besides, you can start selling internationally and break cultural barriers; after all, some commodities might work better in other parts of the world.
+Besides, having studied all the merits and demerits of ecommerce, you can start selling internationally and break cultural barriers; after all, some commodities might work better in other parts of the world.
 Just like Nintendo, a Japanese-based brand that receives its largest revenue from North America.
 In other words, there is a world of opportunities out there, and grabbing the right one is just a matter of coordinates.

 Advantage #4: Data Use to Attract, Convert & Retain Customers